List of migrant vessel incidents on the Mediterranean Sea: May

-In Crotone the Panamanian tanker Prince I brought 250 migrants rescued in the Channel of Sicily, but also the bodies of three others, two women and a man, recovered at sea during a rescue.
+In Crotone the Panamanian tanker Prince I brought 250 migrants rescued to the Channel of Sicily, but also the bodies of three others, two women and a man, recovered at sea during a rescue.

-Meanwhile, also triggered the alarm diseases: about 150 of the 675 migrants arrived on the ship Vega in Augusta were put in isolation in the port for suspected cases of chickenpox and scabies.
+Meanwhile, there was also alarm over diseases: about 150 of the 675 migrants who arrived on the ship Vega in Augusta were put in isolation in the port for suspected cases of chickenpox and scabies.
 For doctors there is no danger of contagion and the situation would be under control.
 Most patients are tested and debilitated by a wait of two months in warehouses in Libya with little food and water.

 In Trapani, 104 immigrants arrived on a cargo ship; another 483 arrived in Palermo on the Italian Navy ship Borsini.
 This also led to a growth of the number of smugglers arrested by the Italian police forces.

-Off the coast of Calabria, a rescue operation at about 300 migrants on board a fishing vessel in poor buoyancy occurred about 80 miles from the coast of Calabria.
+Off the coast of Calabria, a rescue operation rescued about 300 migrants aboard a fishing vessel with poor buoyancy about 80 miles from the coast of Calabria.

-29 May

-The Italian Navy rescued 217 migrants who were on board the boats adrift in the channel of Sicily.
-Also recovered 17 corpses.
+The Italian Navy rescued 217 migrants and recovered 17 migrants who were aboard boats adrift in the channel of Sicily on 29 May 2015.
+3,300 more migrants were rescued in the following 24 hours.

-In the last 24 hours rescued 3,300 migrants.

 July

-23 July

-283 migrants aboard three boats were rescued by the German warship Schleswig-Holstein at few miles from the Libyan coast and landed in the port of Augusta in Sicily, while 40 are missing or dead according to the testimonies of survivors.
+283 migrants aboard three boats were rescued by the German warship Schleswig-Holstein a few miles from the Libyan coast and landed in the port of Augusta in Sicily.
+40 people were missing or dead according to the testimonies of survivors.

 August

-15 August

-49 migrants killed by fumes while packed into hold and prevented from exiting the hold by the ship's crew off the coast of Libya; survivors were rescued by the Italian Navy and the ship's captain and crew were arrested.
+49 migrants were killed by fumes while packed into the ship’s hold and prevented from exiting the hold by the ship's crew off the coast of Libya.
+Survivors were rescued by the Italian Navy and the ship's captain and crew were arrested.

-18 August

 Six migrants drown off the coast of Turkey attempting to reach a Greek island.

-25 August

 50 migrants killed by fumes while packed into the hold and prevented from exiting by the ship's crew off the coast of Libya; survivors were rescued by a Swedish unit.
 On the boat there traveled another 400 migrants who were rescued.